modem-man-gmx/docker-samba-begna/README.md

 ## Contributing

 Want to contribute?
 Awesome!
 The most basic way to show your support is to star the project, or to raise issues.
-You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/cristian1604).

 Thanks again for your support, it is much appreciated! :pray: